 The COVID-19 pandemic has resulted in significant excess mortality and has thrown national economies into a tailspin.
 Although the spread of the virus can be slowed with physical separation, face coverings, testing and tracing, and possibly therapeutics, the risk of outbreaks and economic and social disruption will likely persist until effective vaccines are provided to large segments of the global population to prevent hospitalization and severe disease, and preferably achieve herd immunity.
 Even in the face of variants, data from vaccine clinical trials and real-world evidence reveal that coronavirus vaccines can avoid infection and greatly reduce the risk of serious disease and hospitalization.

 Several COVID-19 vaccines have now been licensed for human use, and several more are in the final stages of clinical trials.
-In several nations, the BioNTech and Pfizer partnerships (Pfizer-BioNTech) and Moderna vaccines have obtained Emergency Use Authorization.
+The BioNTech and Pfizer partnerships (Pfizer-BioNTech) and Moderna vaccines have obtained Emergency Use Authorization in several nations.
 Vaccines from other multinational players, such as AstraZeneca, Johnson & Johnson, Russia (Sputnik V), and others, are now arriving and being distributed for administration around the world.

 Four dimensions of an effective global immunization strategy against COVID-19